patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   Proxies:		1
   ```

-  The **IBM ICP CLI** is now installed and will be used later in the workshop
+  The **IBM ICP CLI** is now installed, and is used later in the workshop.

 ### Install the Helm CLI <a name="helm"></a>
-1. In the terminal window, issue the following commands to download and install the **Helm CLI**
+1. In the terminal window, run the following commands to download and install the **Helm CLI**:

   ```
   cd /tmp